Syntax Document

 fn main() {

-// Pass by value
+// value passing

 var r = rectangle{width=3, height=4}